-The following text was created and played through as an audio piece during the exhibition setup at of "A conversation on Authorship" at Space Projects in Amsterdam.
+I've created and played this text through as an audio piece during the exhibition setup at of "A conversation on Authorship" at Space Projects in Amsterdam.

 THE INVITED ARTISTS BRING SEVERAL WORKS TO THE PROJECT-SPACE AND BUILD UP AN EXHIBITION TOGETHER.
 A CONVERSATION ABOUT AUTHORSHIP WILL START WHILE MAKING THE EXHIBITION.
 THIS WILL BE RECORDED AND SHARED DURING THE OPENING.
 THEREFORE THE PROJECT WILL GIVE THE VISITORS A CLOSER INSIGHT INTO THE PROCESS AND THOUGHTS OF THE ARTISTS.